wichopy/serverless-oauth2-blog-post/blogpost.md

 The first flow we will look at will be very simple and will set us up for the later flows.
 Since we are using firebase, they have a great abstraction that simplifies authorizing your users.
 It supports integrations with all the major players such as Facebook, Github and Google.
 Some powerful features include persisted auth sessions and user tables for you to manage your users.

 Before being able to use one of the integrations, you must first enable it in the firebase console.
-Lets enable the Google auth integration by going to Authentication > Sign-in Method > Google in the Firebase console.
+Let's enable the Google auth integration by going to Authentication > Sign-in Method > Google in the Firebase console.
 Click the enable toggle and click save.

 ![Screen-Shot-2019-04-16-at-12.56.09-AM](/content/images/2019/04/Screen-Shot-2019-04-16-at-12.56.09-AM.png)

-Lets implement a flow we are all used to seeing, the pop up sign-in.
+Let's implement a flow we are all used to seeing, the pop up sign-in.

 ```javascript
 var provider = new firebase.auth.GoogleAuthProvider();